fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 # Code Of Conduct

-We want a welcoming, inclusive and harassment free space to contribute, thats why we decided to include the \[code of conduct\](https://www.contributor-covenant.org/) in all our projects.
+We want a welcoming, inclusive and harassment free space to contribute, that's why we decided to include the [code of conduct](https://www.contributor-covenant.org/) in all our projects.

 # Licence